Invictus108/PDF-Chatbot/README.md

-# PDF Chatbot: Jaden Cohen Maker Portfolio Project 2
+# PDF Chatbot: Jaden Cohen MIT Maker Portfolio Project 2

 This project is a Python Flask web application that leverages the power of Pinecone for vector storage and ChatGPT embeddings to create a highly interactive custom agent.
 The primary goal of the agent is to ingest and understand PDF documents, allowing users to ask questions about the content and receive accurate, context-aware responses.